simplicitesoftware/documentation/docs/docs/misc/email-howto.md

 ### Related system parameters

-The `mail.from` must be defined in 2 other parameters:
+The `mail.from` can be contextually overridden in 2 other parameters:

 - in `EMAIL_DEFAULT_SENDER`: default sender
 - and `BPMALERT_FROM`: used by Alert defined in a state transition

 ### SMTP server with authentication